microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/applicationtemplate-instantiate.md

 ## Response

-If successful, this method returns `201, OK` response code and a new [applicationServicePrincipal](../resources/applicationserviceprincipal.md) object in the response body.
+If successful, this method returns a `201 OK` response code and a new [applicationServicePrincipal](../resources/applicationserviceprincipal.md) object in the response body.

 ## Examples

-The following is an example of how to call this API.
+The following example shows how to call this API.

 ### Request